palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

 * Place the board on a table or hard surface
 * Keep the pins straight up and *centered* on the pads. (perpendicular to the surface of the pads)

 There is a trick to it, it may take you a couple tries to get good at it.
+On Mac, It does not matter if you select `/dev/cu.*` or `/dev/tty.*` in the port selection on the Arduino IDE.

 ##Program Device Radio with Other FTDI Boards